chasingash/P2-Memory-Game/README.md

   ![a picture of the jshint result](https://res.cloudinary.com/dtbdqnrln/image/upload/v1647819854/P2/Screenshot_2022-03-20_at_23.44.07_buu1ij.png)

 * ### WAVE Web Accessibility Evaluation Tool
   The WAVE tool was used to test the page for accessibility.
-The inital result produced 8 contrast errors, these were caused by the colour of the ink used for the times  (orange).
+The inital result produced 8 contrast errors, these were caused by the colour of the ink used for the times  (fushia as a drop shadow behid the green text).
+I updated the colour to black for the drop shadow and that fixed the issue.

   ![ a picture of the initial wave result](https://res.cloudinary.com/dtbdqnrln/image/upload/v1647854885/P2/Screenshot_2022-03-21_at_09.27.59_aqvejg.png)